hokwaichan/hokwaichan.github.io/essays/how-to-master-the-skill-of-asking-good-questions.md

 I mean: what columns are there? – helper
 ```

-4. The author was not willing to test the code the helper provided on their own
+4. The author was not intended to test the code on their own the helper provided
 ```
 will i get results in seprate lines – author of the post Yes you will.
 Please try yourself.
 I gave you working codes. – helper